Iris Lam Chen: Ecofeminisms, Transfeminisms and LGBTIQ+

-In the Cultural Center of Spain in Costa Rica it is worth mentioning the management and production of the Circuit of Feminist Artistic Practices, an initiative of the Museum of Women and Casa Ma of Costa Rica and LL Proyectos of Honduras, with which it seeks to make visible the work of women artists, promote the insertion of women in the management of cultural spaces and activities and create inter-institutional alliances around feminist movements.
+In the Cultural Center of Spain in Costa Rica (CCE Costa Rica) it is worth mentioning the management and production of the Circuit of Feminist Artistic Practices, an initiative of the Museum of Women and Casa Ma of Costa Rica and LL Proyectos of Honduras, with which it seeks to make visible the work of women artists, promote the insertion of women in the management of cultural spaces and activities and create inter-institutional alliances around feminist movements.
+She also served as general coordinator, under the direction of Ricardo Ramón Jarne, of the project Right to Life: Ecofeminist Perspectives in Ibero-America and Equatorial Guinea, initiated at CCE Costa Rica and promoted by the AECID Network of Cultural Centers.
+The project brought visibility to the artistic work of women from Ibero-America and Equatorial Guinea, highlighting their capacity to raise awareness of global issues such as climate change, gender equality, and the fair distribution of resources through exhibitions, panel discussions, and cultural programming across 15 Spanish Cultural Centers within the AECID network.
+The project originated from the catalyst exhibition in Costa Rica, Right to Life: Ecofeminist Perspectives in Costa Rica, which was managed by Iris and for which curator Marta Rosa Cardoso Ferrer was invited.
 In addition to this circuit, her work in artistic residencies and training programs is also feminist through the incorporation of these themes as a central axis.

 In relation to this, also at the Cultural Center of Spain in Costa Rica, she is usually in charge of LGBTIQ+ themed content.
-In 2021 she was the producer of the podcast Quiero Queer in collaboration with the Museum of Identity and Pride, in which 16 artists from the LGBTIQ+ community of Costa Rica were interviewed to address their intentions and background of their work as well as in a second season in 2022 with people over 50 to explore the socio-affective experiences of their youth.
-Also in 2019 she co-produced the artistic residency Drrag from Yesterday and the Future together with the Cultural Center of Spain in Nicaragua and Operación Queer, the first Central American artistic residency that explored the drag culture as performance political and gender.
+In 2021 she was the producer of the podcast Quiero Queer in collaboration with the Museum of Identity and Pride, in which 16 artists from the LGBTIQ+ community of Costa Rica were interviewed to address their intentions and background of their work as well as in a second season in 2022 with people over 50 to explore the socio-affective experiences of their youth, and a third season in 2023 with interviews of drag artists of the Costa Rican scene.
+Also in 2019 she co-produced the artistic residency Drag from Yesterday and the Future together with the Cultural Center of Spain in Nicaragua and Operación Queer, the first Central American artistic residency that explored the drag culture as performance political and gender.
+She was also responsible for the management and production of the Cultural Center of Spain Costa Rica’s float for the 2023 PRIDE parade, in collaboration with the MIO Museum.
+This marked the first time a cultural institution participated in the parade with its own float.
+She later managed the CCECR’s open call for the 2025 float.